cfe-lab/MiCall/CONTRIBUTING.md

 similar steps to setting up a development workstation.
 Follow these steps:
 1. Make sure the code works in your development environment.
-Run all the unit tests as described above, process the microtest data set, and process a full run.
+Run all the unit tests as described above, process the microtest data set, and process a full run using MISEQ_MONITOR.py.
 Check the logs for errors.
 Also check that all the issues in the current milestone are closed.
 2. Determine what version number should be used next.
 Update the version number in `settings_default.py` if it hasn't been updated already, commit, and push.
 3. [Create a release][release] on Github.
 Use "vX.Y" as the tag, where X.Y